Black branes in asymptotically Lifshitz spacetimes in $\kappa$-deformed Horndeski gravity: Black brane solutions in asymptotically Lifshitz spacetimes

+where $z$ is the Lifshitz exponent.
+If $z=1$ one recovers the usual black brane solutions.
+These solutions with $z\not=1$ are specially interesting when considering applications to holographic condensed matter systems (see {\sl e. g.} \cite{Hartnoll:2009sz, Sachdev:2011wg}).

-The spherically symmetrical static configurations of certain Galileons have an invariance of change, these were first proposed to admit a no-hair theorem \cite{Brito:2019ose,Bravo-Gaete:2013dca}.
-In addition, the no-hair theorem for Galileons requires that the square of the conserved current $J_{\mu}=(\alpha g_{\mu\nu}-\gamma G_{\mu\nu})\nabla^{\nu}_{\kappa}\phi$, defined in (\ref{6}), should not diverge on the horizon.
-However, we can escape the no-hair theorem \cite{Bravo-Gaete:2013dca,Rinaldi:2012vy}, for this we need to impose that the conserved current's radial component disappears in an identical way without restricting the radial dependence of the scalar field \cite{Bravo-Gaete:2013dca}:
+The spherically symmetrical static configurations of certain Galileons with shift-invariance admit a no-hair theorem \cite{Hui:2012qt}.
+In addition, the no-hair theorem for Galileons requires that the square of the conserved current $J_{\mu}=(\alpha g_{\mu\nu}-\gamma G_{\mu\nu})\nabla^{\nu}_{\kappa}\phi$, defined in (\ref{6}), should not diverge at the horizon.
+However, one can escape the no-hair theorem, imposing that the conserved current radial component disappears in an identical way without restricting the radial dependence of the scalar field \cite{Bravo-Gaete:2013dca,Rinaldi:2012vy}:

-As $\phi'_{\kappa}(r)\equiv\psi_{\kappa}(r)$, we can easily see that this condition wipes out $\psi^2_{\kappa}(r)$, regardless of its behavior on the horizon.
-The metric function $f(r)$ can be found using the equation (\ref{7.1}).
-It can be shown that the equation (\ref{6}) is satisfied by the following solution
+Defining a new field $\psi\equiv \phi^{'}=d\phi/dr$, and following the procedures of \cite{ Brito:2019ose,Santos:2021orr}, it can be shown that this equation together with (\ref{6}) and the {\sl ansatz} \eqref{7} have a solution which can be written as:

+In our case, the inclusion of $\kappa$-deformation produces a solution that does not necessarily impose a specific value of the critical exponent, and the $\kappa$-Horndeski-Einstein field equations (\ref{4}) and (\ref{6}) are satisfied by the equations (\ref{il2})-(\ref{9.1}) for any value of $z$.
+This is in contrast with the corresponding black brane solutions in asymptotically Lifshitz spacetimes in Horndeski gravity without $\kappa$-deformation \cite{Brito:2019ose,Bravo-Gaete:2013dca}.